CDU-HIT238/slides/week1/index.md

 https://developers.google.com/web/progressive-web-apps/

 Note:
-Progressive web applications (PWAs) are a recent category go web application.
-Google defines them as reliable, fast and engaging.
+Progressive web applications (PWAs) have been around for a while now and don't appear to be going anywhere Google defines them as reliable, fast and engaging.
 They should work offline and feel fast and responsive like a native application